perj/sebuild/docs/arguments/include.md

-## Builddesc fragments and includes ##
+# Builddesc fragments and includes - INCLUDE

+The INCLUDE argument allows to put part of a Builddesc in a different file.
-In some cases we need to build a binary multiple times with optional components.
+This is useful when you want to build the same binary multiple times with just a few different optional sources, e.g. linkersets.

 In that case it's useful to have partial Builddesc files included in the main Builddesc.
 The INCLUDE[] argument does this.
 The included fragment contains arguments to the build descriptor.